joyrider3774/keyboard_mouse_emulator_picade/README.md

 You can use this [scummvm.sh][scummvm.sh] python script (as an example), that starts the mouse emulator then starts then scummvm emulator and after scummvm quits it quits the mouse emulator.
 You need to edit your frontend configuration to launch [scummvm.sh][scummvm.sh] instead of the runcommand or instead of directly linking agains the emulator binary.

 ## Known problems
-- Some emulators or games use this emulator instead of the actual connected keyboard / mouse / encoder if you leave the mouse emulator running, don't quit it before running another emulator / game / app
+- Some emulators or games use this emulator instead of the actual connected keyboard / mouse / encoder, if you leave the mouse emulator running, don't leave it running for ever !!! quit it before running another emulator / game / app

    [picadesite]: <https://shop.pimoroni.com/products/picader>
    [retropiesite]: <https://retropie.org.uk>